 Image from Airfreshener Club

-The reality is, the more you look, the greater outdoor activities you’ll find.
+The reality is that the more you look, the greater outdoor activities you’ll find.
 There’s virtually no limit to the things you can enjoy.
 Here are a few examples:

 Wheelchair Hiking Trails